bakdata/streams-bootstrap/README.md

 - reprocess data

 Visit our [blogpost](https://medium.com/bakdata/continuous-nlp-pipelines-with-python-java-and-apache-kafka-f6903e7e429d) and [demo](https://github.com/bakdata/common-kafka-streams-demo) for an overview and a demo application.
-The common configuration and deployments on Kubernetes are supported by the [Streams-Explorer](https://github.com/bakdata/streams-explorer), which makes it possible to explore and monitor data pipelines in Apache Kafka.
+The common configuration and deployments on Kubernetes are supported by the [Streams Explorer](https://github.com/bakdata/streams-explorer), which makes it possible to explore and monitor data pipelines in Apache Kafka.

 ## Getting Started